EditorNodesPricingBlog

 What Comes Next for Yeon

 Yeon has three projects in various stages.
 "Revelations", a Netflix thriller with Alfonso Cuarón as producer, is in development.
-"Human Vapor", a Netflix Japan series, launches July 2, 2026.
+"Human Vapor", a Netflix Japan series, launched July 2, 2026.
 "Paradise Lost" is in post production.

 Filmmakers building genre projects can test AI video generation for crowd sequences and environmental effects in the video workspace.